SovereignCloudStack/release-notes/README.md

 See [Release Notes for R5](Release5.md) for more information.

+### Release 6 (2023-03-20)

+Along the outcomes that were defined for the R6 development cycle many things have been added, improved and fixed through the last six months.
+The list of highlights is lead by the release of Cluster-Stacks, the new KaaS observability stack as well as the IaaS reference implementation being updated to OpenStack 2023.2 (Bobcat).

+See [Release Notes for R6](Release6.md) for more information.

 ## Roadmap

-We have a 6 month release cadence -- R6 will follow in March 2024.
+We have a 6 month release cadence -- R7 will follow in September 2024.
-Until then, we will provide bugfixes and security fixes for R5.
+Until then, we will provide bugfixes and security fixes for R6.

 We do work towards a model where our partners can actually follow our main development branches -- right now, our CI needs a bit more coverage though